 Adding washing soda to your laundry can help remove stains and brighten clothes.

 Baking soda has been used in laundry for many many years.
 Adding it into your soap will help to soften and bring clothes out whiter and brighter.

 Baking soda is also very effective at eliminating odors.

 Adding in essential oils is optional, but I highly recommend it.
-Essential oils will had scent that will linger in your laundry.
+Essential oils in the powder laundry soap will have a scent that will linger in your laundry.
 You can use a single oil or make a blend.

 I share some of my favorite blends for laundry HERE.

 - First off, it saves a whole bunch of money.
 We have a large family, and just to keep up, I do at least one load of laundry per day.
 That doesn’t include towels, sheets, blankets, or kids playing in mud puddles.

 - When I was a nanny, I remember the parents bought special soap for the kids’ clothes.
 When it was on the list, and I had to pick some up from the store, I couldn’t believe how expensive it was.
 This laundry soap is made with ingredients safe enough for babies and those with sensitive skin.

 - Leading brands’ laundry soaps contain harmful ingredients that can cause skin rashes and other issues when inhaled.
 I love that this powder soap is made with all-natural ingredients.

 BEST ESSENTIAL OILS FOR HOMEMADE POWDER LAUNDRY SOAP